 - Do all the tasks outlined above.

-The legislation will affect any organisation holding data on individuals and you will need to be compliant in how you obtain consent to store these details, how you process and store them, and ensure you have the right procedures in place to detect, report and investigate a personal data breach.
+The legislation affects any organisation holding data on individuals and you need to be compliant in how you obtain consent to store these details, how you process and store them, and ensure you have the right procedures in place to detect, report and investigate a personal data breach.
 For example:

 - Do you have a list of all the data you control and process?